-Take a two-day journey to Bagan, crossing the Irrawaddy and Chindwin Rivers, passing interesting landscapes and visiting Monywa en route.
+Take a two-day journey to Bagan, crossing the Irrawaddy and Chindwin Rivers, passing by interesting landscapes and visiting the capital of Sagaing Region, Monywa.

-Join local Buddhist devotees on a trip to Golden Rock, traveling by truck and on foot to the awe-inspiring site.
+Join local Buddhist devotees on a trip to Golden Rock, travelling by truck and on foot to this awe-inspiring site.

-Explore Inle Lake by boat, getting in touch with its fabulous culture and enjoying its stunning landscapes.
+Explore Inle Lake by boat, getting in touch with the fabulous culture on the riverbanks and enjoying the stunning landscapes.

 The Very Best of Myanmar - 14 Days / 13 Nights